Teradata/developer-resources/docs/install-ai-unlimited/production/Azure/install-ai-unlimited/deploy-ai-unlimited-azure-cli.md

 # Deploy the AI Unlimited template from the Azure CLI

-[placeholder - was there anything for this in the demo content?]
+[placeholder--was there anything in the demo content?]